Introduction to Projective Geometry Solutions 1.3

 This proof is a bit similar to the proof of Desargues' theorem where we use the line on a plane-plane intersection to prove the collinearity of points.

-As the two lines $AC$ and $OA$ intersect, they are coplanar in the plane defined by the line $AC$ and the point $O$.
-Let’s call this plane $\pi$.
-Now as $A’A”$ is parallel to $OC$, with both making a $45^\circ$ angle with the $xy$ plane, they are also coplanar in the plane $\pi$.
+As the two lines AC and OA intersect, they are coplanar in the plane defined by the line AC and the point O. Let’s call this plane π.
+Now as AA is parallel to OC, with both making a 45 angle with the xy plane, they are also coplanar in the plane π.

-Hence the points $A$, $A’$ and $O$ lie on both the $xy$ plane and the plane $\pi$.
+Hence the points A, A and O lie on both the xy plane and the plane π.
 So, they must line on the line of intersection of these planes.
 Thus they are collinear points.

 References